On the Quantum versus Classical Learnability of Discrete Distributions: On Classical Hardness Results From Alternative Primitives

 \end{definition} Given the above construction, we proceed in this section to prove Theorem \ref{t:learnable_implies_learnable}, and to discuss in detail its inverse statement, which we formalize as Conjecture \ref{c:hard_implies_hard}.

-\begin{theorem}[Function Learnability Implies Distribution Learnability] If a concept class $\mathcal{C}$ is efficiently classically (quantum) PAC learnable with respect to the uniform distribution and the $\pex$ oracle, then the distribution concept class $\mathcal{D}_\mathcal{C}$ is efficiently classically (quantum) PAC generator-learnable with respect to the $\sample$ oracle and the TV distance. \end{theorem}
+\begin{theorem}[Function Learnability Implies Distribution Learnability] If a concept class $\mathcal{C}$ is efficiently classically (quantum) PAC learnable with respect to the uniform distribution and the $\pex$ oracle, then the distribution class $\mathcal{D}_\mathcal{C}$ is efficiently classically (quantum) PAC $\gen$-learnable with respect to the $\sample$ oracle and the TV-distance. \end{theorem}

-\begin{conjecture}[Function Hardness Implies Distribution Hardness] If a concept class $\mathcal{C}$ is not efficiently classically (quantum) PAC learnable with respect to the uniform distribution and the $\pex$ oracle, then the distribution concept class $\mathcal{D}_\mathcal{C}$ is not efficiently classically (quantum) PAC generator-learnable with respect to the $\sample$ oracle and the TV distance. \end{conjecture} Apart from shedding some light on the relationship between function learnability and distribution learnability, what we might hope is that taken together Theorem \ref{t:learnable_implies_learnable} and Conjecture \ref{c:hard_implies_hard} (if true) would allow us to instantly leverage some existing separation between the classical versus quantum learnability of a particular Boolean function concept class $\mathcal{C}$, to obtain a separation between the classical versus quantum learnability of the associated distribution concept class $\mathcal{D}_\mathcal{C}$.
+\begin{conjecture}[Function Hardness Implies Distribution Hardness] If a concept class $\mathcal{C}$ is not efficiently classically (quantum) PAC learnable with respect to the uniform distribution and the $\pex$ oracle, then the distribution class $\mathcal{D}_\mathcal{C}$ is not efficiently classically (quantum) PAC $\gen$-learnable with respect to the $\sample$ oracle and the TV-distance. \end{conjecture} Apart from shedding some light on the relationship between function learnability and distribution learnability, what we might hope is that taken together Theorem \ref{t:learnable_implies_learnable} and Conjecture \ref{c:hard_implies_hard} (if true) would allow us to instantly leverage some existing separation between the classical versus quantum learnability of a particular Boolean function concept class $\mathcal{C}$, to obtain a separation between the classical versus quantum learnability of the associated distribution class $\mathcal{D}_\mathcal{C}$.
 Unfortunately however this is not the case.
 In particular, we stress that both Theorem \ref{t:learnable_implies_learnable} and Conjecture \ref{c:hard_implies_hard} describe a relationship between the generator-learnability of $\mathcal{D}_\mathcal{C}$, and the \textit{distribution specific} PAC learnability of the concept class $\mathcal{C}$, \textit{with respect to the uniform distribution}, as well as with respect to the \textit{classical} random example $\pex$ oracle.
 More specifically, what this means is that, if Conjecture \ref{c:hard_implies_hard} is true, and if there exists a concept class $\mathcal{C}$ which has the following properties: